The Historian Evaluation Playbook

 "The historian is tightly bound to our specific SCADA/DCS vendor ecosystem.
 Because it doesn't play nice with newer edge-IoT gateways we want to deploy on the line, we are forced to keep maintaining brittle, legacy Windows servers right next to the machine floor."

 "Modern software architecture relies on open, flexible ecosystems.
 If I want to pipe data into an enterprise data lake like Snowflake or Databricks for multi-site cross-benchmarking, this historian acts as a roadblock.
-We have to build and maintain complex, bespoke ETL pipelines just to translate their proprietary format into standard JSON or Parquet."
+We have to build and maintain complex, bespoke ETL pipelines just to translate their proprietary format into standard JSON or other required formats."

 In the Field: How Legacy Vendors Handle This